iaincollins/bbc-question-time-data/README.md

 ## Credit

-Another terrible idea by <me@iaincollins.com> enabled by Node.js and Wikipedia and people who write nice open source software.
-Thank you to everyone who has contributed Wikipedia without which publishing data like this would not be possible.
+By <me@iaincollins.com> with thanks to the numerous contributors to free open source software and Wikipedia, without which publishing data like this would not be possible.